lpezet/aws-maven/README.md

 ## Description
-This project is a fork of a [Maven Wagon](https://github.com/spring-projects/aws-maven) for [Amazon S3](http://aws.amazon.com/s3/).
-In order to to publish artifacts to an S3 bucket, the user (as identified by their access key) must be listed as an owner on the bucket.
+This project is a fork of a [Maven Wagon](https://github.com/platform-team/aws-maven) which is also a fork of the original [AWS Maven](https://github.com/spring-projects/aws-maven) for [Amazon S3](http://aws.amazon.com/s3/).

 ## Why this fork?
-- original repo not maintained for a long time but we updated fork to the latest libs.
+- to support Server Side Encryption and more
-- we fixed some of issues that blocks others and us.
+- don't understand why s3 "directories" have to be PUBLIC_READ.
-- no support from maintainers of original repo.
+- hopefully for a pull request into platform-team's aws-maven.

 ## Usage
 To publish Maven artifacts to S3 a build extension must be defined in a project's `pom.xml`.
-The latest version of the wagon can be found on the [`aws-maven`](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.github.platform-team%22%20AND%20a%3A%22aws-maven%22) page in Maven Central.
+The latest version of the wagon can be found on the [`aws-maven`](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.github.lpezet%22%20AND%20a%3A%22aws-maven%22) page in Maven Central.

 ```xml
 <project>